-For fiscal 2022, each director who was not employed by MCAN or any of its subsidiaries was entitled to receive an annual retainer, paid in the form of cash only, for all meetings attended of the Board or any Committee thereof of which such director is a member.
+For fiscal 2023, each director who was not employed by MCAN or any of its subsidiaries was entitled to receive an annual retainer, paid in the form of cash only, for all meetings attended of the Board or any Committee thereof of which such director is a member.
 The respective Committee Chairs and the Chair of the Board are entitled to additional annual retainers.
 Directors are reimbursed for their out-of-pocket expenses incurred in attending meetings and otherwise carrying out their duties as directors.
-Pursuant to the by-laws of MCAN that were in effect for fiscal 2022, the aggregate amount of remuneration which may be paid by MCAN to its directors (for their services as directors) cannot exceed \$1,000,000 in any year.
+Pursuant to the by-laws of MCAN that were in effect for fiscal 2023, the aggregate amount of remuneration which may be paid by MCAN to its directors (for their services as directors) cannot exceed \$1,000,000 in any year.
 Any future increases to this total amount will require shareholder approval.
 MCAN does not offer its non-employee directors any equity compensation.
-In 2022, the total fees paid by MCAN to its directors were \$636,887.
+In 2023, the total fees paid by MCAN to its directors were \$676,000.

-The following table sets out the flat fee structure payable to MCAN's non-employee directors and has been in effect since August 14, 2021:
+The following table sets out the flat fee structure payable to MCAN's non-employee directors and was in effect for 2023.

 Annual Retainer \$

 Director Retainer (1) 67,000

 Chair of the Board Retainer 50,000

 Committee Chair Retainer 25,000

+Lead Director Retainer (2) 25,000